How to Block External Extensions in Google Chrome

 Block external extensions in Chrome

-You can block external extensions in Chrome using the BlockExternalExtensions policy, which prevents unwanted add-ons from being installed on your computer.
+You can block external extensions in Chrome using a special setting called BlockExternalExtensions, which stops unwanted add-ons from being installed on your computer.

 First, open the Windows Registry and navigate to the folder key path below.